lowRISC/opentitan/hw/ip/edn/doc/_index.md

 To issue any new commands other than those stored in the generate or reseed FIFOs, it is important to disable auto request mode, by deasserting the `AUTO_REQ_MODE` field in the {{< regref "CTRL" >}} register.
 Firmware must then wait until the current command is completed by polling the `REQ_MODE_SM_STS` bit in the {{< regref "SUM_STS" >}} register
 Once `REQ_MODE_SM_STS` reads zero, the state machine is idle and new firmware-driven commands can be passed to the CSRNG via the {{< regref "SW_CMD_REQ" >}} register.

+It should be noted that when in auto request mode, no status will be updated that is used for the software port operation once the `instantiate` command has completed.
+If some hang condition were to occur when in this mode, the main state machine debug register should be read to determine if a hang condition is present.

 ### Note on State Machine Shutdown Delays